Welcome to the research guide for Geography & the Environment.

 Other types of articles may appear in trade publications, popular magazines, newspapers, online scholarly blogs, or digital research commons.
 Most of these are not peer-reviewed, but may contain useful information or citations.
 Some of the databases below include these types of publications, but results can be filtered to identify peer-reviewed publications only.

-A "literature review" is an article that summarizes a number of other secondary sources and provides an overview of research on a subject.
+A literature review is a summary of scholarship that provides an overview of research on a subject.
 Many empirical studies include a brief literature review, but longer reviews are often published as a separate article or book chapter.
-In a database search, you can specify "literature review" in your search terms to identify these articles (see pdf link below for an example)."
+In a database search, you can specify "literature review" in your search terms to identify these articles (see pdf link below for an example).

 See also the UNT Libraries Literature Review Process guide for more information on conducting scientific literature reviews.